rerdavies/pipedal/docs/Architecture.md

 HTML connections to the server are made over port 80 in production, or port 8080 when debugging.

-When debugging React code, an instance of the React development servier must be started.
+When debugging React code, an instance of the React development server must be started.
 The development server serves static content on port 3000.
 To start the development server `cd` to the react directory, and run `./start`.
 Figure 2 shows the architecture of PiPedal when running with the React debug server.